Jewelry Blog

 J Color Old European Cut Diamond

-The first place you will look to identify an Old European cut will be the visible culet.
+The visible culet is the first place you will look to identify an Old European cut.
 After that, there are a few more direct ways to identify it.
-Here’s our list, in descending order, of the easiest ways to pick out an old Euro.
+Here’s our list, in descending order, of the easiest ways to identify an old Euro.

 One of the hallmarks of the old European cut diamonds is their visible culet.
 To view the culet, you can peer through the top of the diamond.
 You can find the culet on a diamond larger than 1 carat without even using a loupe.
 Look at the rounded facet in the diamond of the picture above.